ccswbs/UoGd7-Training/features/howto-page.md

 **/!\ Note**: Only one user can edit a page at a time.
 If multiple users are editing a page then content may be unsaved or lost.

 1. Navigate to the page you would like to edit.
 2. Once you are at the page you would like to edit, select the `Edit` option.
+You can also hover over the body text area until the pencil-in-a-circle icon appears, which gives you the following three options: `Quick edit`, `Edit`, and `Delete`.
+The `Quick edit` option pops up a WYSIWYG toolbar and gives you in-place editing of the basic page's body text. (needed: screenshot of quick edit toolbar)

  ![Edit Tab](../images/contentEditTab.png)